-To be completed by the designated Local Education Official

-Name of LEA

-Provider ID#

-The Georgia Department of Community Health (DCH) has expanded the scope of nursing services provided to eligible Medicaid and PeachCare for Kids members through its Children's Intervention School Services (CISS) program.
-The expansion will allow additional claiming for Medicaid-enrolled children from the general student population for medically necessary services.
-The expansion is limited to nursing services only.
-The goal of the nursing expansion is to increase access to health care for children and enhance care coordination.
-In order to provide the expanded nursing services to enrolled Medicaid members and receive reimbursement, providers must complete and submit this "Attestation for Children's Intervention School Services (CISS) for Expanded Nursing Services."

-I hereby attest to the following:

-- I am a LEA and enrolled in both the CISS and ACE programs and wish to participate in the expansion. - I have completed the Free Care Nursing Services Webinar.

-By signing this attestation, I acknowledge that I am qualified to render the expanded nursing services and that I have reviewed the terms and conditions outlined in the Part II, Policies and Procedures manual for CISS.
-I agree to stay abreast of Policies and Procedures related to the program(s) in which I am enrolled.

-Printed Name of Signer
+To be completed by the designated Local Education Official Name of LEA Provider ID# eligible Medicaid and PeachCare a program.
+The expansion will allow population for medically necessar nursing expansion is to increase a provide the expanded nursing serv for Kids members throug wadditional claiming for y services.
+The expansion ccess to health care for choices to enrolled Medicaio expanded the scope of nursing services provided to hits Children's Intervention School Services (CIS Medicaid-enrolled children from the general student is limited to nursing services only.
+The goal of the hildren and enhance care coordination.
+In order to dimembers and receive reimbursement, providers retention School Services (CISS) for Expanded Nursing the services (CISS) for Expanded Nursing School Services (CISS) S) ent le must I hereby attest to the following: - I am a LEA and enrolled in a least to the following: - I have completed the Free least to the following: E programs and wish to participate in the expansion Vebinar. n. litions outlined in the Part ed to render the expanded nursing services and that II, Policies and Procedures manual for CISS.
+I aggram(s) in which I am enrolled.
+Printed Name of Signer Signature Date ciss.schoolnursingservices@dch.ga.gov

-Signature

-Date

-NOTE: Upon completion of this form, please forward to the school nursing mailbox at ciss.schoolnursingservices@dch.ga.gov
+NOTE: Upon completion of this form, please forward to the school nursing mailbox at